On Teaching Frugality to a Toddler

-My toddlers never took to “no” very well.
-They were, however, amazingly cooperative when I gave them a convincing and logical explanation for that “no.”
+My toddlers never took to no very well.
+They were, however, more cooperative when I gave them a convincing and logical explanation for that no.

-If your little one loves stories and understands the concept of “cause and effect,” your toddler is ready for lessons in frugality.
-Here are some very basic ways to a conversational tool called storytelling for raising a frugal and money-conscious toddler.
+Here are some basic ways to use storytelling for raising a frugal and money-conscious toddler.

-Start with story as simple as this: “Daddy goes to office to do his ABC’s.
-He works really hard and then brings money home.
-Mommy, Daddy and Sammy will take the money and go buy our food from the store.
-And yes, we can also use the money to go for rides on the carousel sometimes.”
-Since I work at home, this is the story I shared with my little one as soon as Dad left for work everyday.
-It took just a week for little Sammy to make the association – no office means no money, and no money means no food or fun.
+Since I work from home, this is the story I shared with my little one as soon as Dad left for work everyday.
+It took about a week for Sammy to make the association: no office means no money, and no money means no food or fun.

 2. Connect money to everyday life.

-Have a conversation – in a storytelling way – about why it is important to switch off lights in the home and to save water.
-Tie it to things that are most important to Sammy – such as carousel rides, or maybe a picnic.
-“We should switch off the lights here because we do not need it anymore and it costs money.
-Let’s turn it off, okay?
-We can save our money and have a lot more fun when we go out.”
+Have conversations throughout the day about why it’s important to switch off lights in the home and to save water.
+Tie it to something that’s important to Sammy, like watching a movie.
+“We should switch off the lights here because we don’t need it anymore and it costs money.
+Let’s turn it off, so we save our money and can have more fun when we go out.”

-Have a conversation with your little one on the way to special places, such as the library or the community center.
+Have conversations with your little one on the way to places like the library or community center.
 “We have to give the books back to the library so the other kids can read them.
-We do not have all the money or all the space to buy and store ALL these books, do we?
-And sharing stories is so much more fun”.
+We don’t have all the money or all the space to buy and store ALL these books, do we?
+Plus, sharing books are more fun.”

 4. Make it exciting to choose homemade.

-When you choose to make gifts at home rather than just going out and buying them, tell little Sammy why it is so special.
-“Aunt Sarah will feel so special when she gets this gift because we made it especially for her.
-You worked so hard and put so much love into it, didn’t you?
-How exciting!”
+When you make gifts at home instead of buying them, tell your little one why it’s special.
+“Aunt Sarah will love it when she gets this gift because we made it especially for her.
+You worked so hard and put so much love into it—how exciting!”

 5. Talk often about things other than money.

-As early as possible, teach your little one that your family doesn’t need a lot of money to be happy.
-You do not have to talk about money all the time to teach a toddler about the frugal life.
-Focus on sharing how frugal choices result in a richer life.
+Teach your little one that your family doesn’t need a lot of money to be happy, and as early as possible.
+You don’t have to talk about money all the time to teach a toddler about a frugal life.
+Share how frugal choices result in a richer life.